Class 11 Physics: Oscillations Online Test | Exam Bashed

 30 / 30

-30. Which of the following statements is true for forced oscillations?
+30. Which of the following quantities is common to both oscillations and waves?

 Please provide information to view your result.